 This course provides the student the visual and literary vocabulary that adds to the first semester course a fundamental perception of the aesthetics and construction techniques involved with the art of architecture.
 Included are the architectural advancements and styles within a variety of global cultural and literary history gleaned from a variety of sources.
 This will enable the student to critically think when writing the term paper.
-This course covers the occasion of the renaissance to the baroque, neo-classical and the Age of Reason, 19th century, and the modern period up to the post-modern, global period.
-3 lecture hours per week instructor 3 lecture hours per week
+This course covers the occasion of the renaissance to the baroque, neo-classical and the Age of Reason, 19th century, and the modern period up to the postmodern, global period.
+3 lecture hours per week 3 credit hours